**Membership applications for the 2018 spring semester are due by noon on March 1st, 2018.**

 - Must have a cumulative G.P.A. of 3.25.

-If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Richard Sattler (contact information below), write a check or money order for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha-Beta Chapter for submission to the Lambda Alpha National Office.
+If you meet the above qualifications and wish to join, fill out a membership card which can be obtained from Lauren Clark or Dr. Richard Sattler (contact information below), write a check for $25 to Lambda Alpha (this cost includes a lifetime membership, certificate, and ID card), then give your payment and application to Lauren Clark, President of Lambda Alpha-Beta Chapter for submission to the Lambda Alpha National Office.

 Membership applications will be forwarded to the national office for processing twice a year, so be sure to get your applications in early!
 For the 2018 spring semester, applications are due BY NOON ON MARCH 1ST, 2018.